bump-sh/docs/src/_guides/bump-sh-tutorials/mock-server-with-beeceptor.md

 - Data Stores – for key-value persistence
 - Lists – for collections like carts, to-do lists, message queues

-All of this is declared inside your response templates, using simple, expressive syntax and doesn't require any backend or scripting.
+This is configured in response templates using a simple syntax, without requiring a backend or scripting.

 ### Example: Add to Cart and View Cart